nus-cs2030s/2324-s2/docs/25-unchecked.md

     - be aware of how to use generics with an array
     - be aware of unchecked warnings that compilers can give when we are using generics
-    - be able to make arguments why a piece of code is type-safe for simple cases
+    - be able to make arguments as to why a piece of code is type-safe for simple cases
     - know how to suppress warnings from compilers
     - be aware of the ethics when using the @SuppressWarnings("unchecked") annotation
     - know what is a raw type